Universal541/brianreymore/src/content/essays/america-at-250.md

 For generations, that promise drew people across oceans.

-Not because America was perfect.
+America was never perfect.

-Because America was possible.
+What made it remarkable was that it remained possible.

 And that distinction may be the most important one in the entire story.